What is biceps tendon tendonitis?

 How is biceps tendon tendonitis diagnosed?

-A history of elbow pain in the antecubital fossa (front crease of the elbow) associated with tenderness along the course of the tendon towards its insertion on the radial tuberosity is an indicator of this condition, along with pain and/or weakness with supination of the forearm (turning the palm up) against resistance.
+- Elbow pain in the antecubital fossa (front crease of the elbow) associated with tenderness along the course of the tendon towards its insertion on the radial tuberosity

-- MRI is helpful in cases where there is sufficient tendonosis or partial tearing of the tendon, usually near or at its attachment site.
+- MRI may be helpful in cases where there is sufficient tendonosis or partial tearing of the tendon, usually near or at its attachment site.
 Occasionally, fluid is seen around the tendon, an indirect indication of tendon involvement.

 How is biceps tendonitis treated?

-Operative treatment is considered for those whose persistent symptoms have failed to respond to non-operative treatment.
+Operative treatment is considered for those whose symptoms have failed to respond to non-operative treatment.
 Surgery consists of an open incision of the anterior (front of) elbow and examination of the distal biceps tendon.
-In the vast majority of cases, degenerative changes with partial tearing are appreciated near the insertion site.
-The tendon is completed and released at the normal insertion site, the degenerative intervening tissue is debrided (surgically trimmed), and the tendon reinserted into its normal attachment site on the radius.
+In many cases, degenerative changes with partial tearing are appreciated near the insertion site.
+The tendon is isolated and released at the normal insertion site, the degenerative intervening tissue is debrided (surgically trimmed), and the tendon reinserted into its normal attachment site on the radius.
 A number of surgical techniques have been described for reattachment.
 The current most commonly performed procedure combines strong fixation with a minimally invasive approach to permit rapid restoration of normal use and return to activities.

 When can you return to your sport/activity?